 Power of shareability

-Social media plays such an important role in brand communication and is another reason why the use of experiential marketing is skyrocketing.
+Social media plays such an important role in brand communication and is another reason why the use of experiential marketing in retail is skyrocketing.
 Physical interactions allow retailers to have direct access to behaviours, and by including social sharing into the experience it allows amplification of the campaign well beyond audiences who experience the campaign directly.
 This positive word of mouth not only encourages more people to engage, but also helps to promote the campaign more widely.

-Finally, experiential marketing gives retail brands the unique opportunity to look beyond a customer’s purely transactional data and learn more about their audiences’ preferences directly.
+Finally, experiential marketing in retail gives retail brands the unique opportunity to look beyond a customer’s purely transactional data and learn more about their audiences’ preferences directly.
 Offline data such as verbal feedback from events provides insights on engagement and other behaviours, which in turn informs future campaigns.

 Hosting live experiences and opportunities for brands to communicate with shoppers in a more direct and inspirational way provides a win/win/win for retailer, brand, and shopper alike.
 In a time when stores are competing with online for sales, real-world interactions and experiences are something which e-tail simply cannot provide.
-Experiential marketing enhances the customer experience and brand loyalty, not to mention building longer and deeper connections.
+Experiential marketing in retail enhances the customer experience and brand loyalty, not to mention building longer and deeper connections.
 Brands get to stand out from competitors leaving shoppers with a positive experience which resonates long after they leave a store.
 This is, again, priceless for retailers as it gives them a yard in what is typically a battle of inches to retain customers.